What does “musume” mean in Japanese?

 Below are the new words used in the example sentence.

 - ni – に : a case particle used to say what someone or something becomes after a change or action.
-In the example, this is used after “rippana musume” to say what “kanojo” became after the change.
+In the example, this is used after rippana musume to say what she became after the change.

 Summary

-- musume – 娘 (むすめ) : a noun meaning ‘daughter’ in Japanese.
-This noun can also work as plural.
-It’s also worth mentioning here that native speakers occasionally use this noun to refer to young women in Japanese.
-The left part of this kanji means ‘woman’ or ‘girl’; the right one means ‘good’.
-So, this kanji character literally means a good woman or girl.
-This literal interpretation is not completely in line with the meanings, but still understandable, I think.
-Probably, many fathers think that their daughters are good girls.
+- musume – 娘 (むすめ) : a noun meaning a ‘daughter’ in Japanese.
+This can also work as plural.
+It’s also worth mentioning here that native speakers occasionally use this noun to refer to a young woman or women in Japanese.
+The left part of this kanji character means a ‘woman’ or ‘girl’; the right one means ‘good’.
+So, this kanji character literally means a good woman or girl in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Many fathers think that their daughters are good girls.

 Hope my explanations are understandable and helpful for Japanese learners.